Vehicle Code in South Dakota

-For instance, most rules concerning motor vehicles fall under Title 32 of the South Dakota Codified Laws.
-Within this title are 39 chapters (with a few sub-chapters), each dealing with a different subject.
+For instance, most rules concerning motor vehicles fall under Title 32.
+Within this title are several chapters (with a few sub-chapters), each dealing with a different subject.
 Some of the areas covered include the state highway patrol, vehicle dealer regulation, motor vehicle inspection, traffic regulation, emergency vehicles, child safety restraints systems, and school buses.

 Whichever topic you need detailed information on, you're likely to find clarification in the South Dakota vehicle code.